-If you didn’t know, you’d think you’re looking at palaces and churches that have withstood centuries of time (but very clean ones).
+If you didn’t know, you’d think you’re looking at palaces and churches that have withstood centuries of time (but clean ones).

 The city is once again beautiful.
+Very beautiful.

-In addition to its Baroque architecture and Green Vault, other Dresden attractions include its setting on the leafy green banks of the Elbe River – one of the most tranquil and scenic anywhere.
+In addition to its Baroque architecture, other Dresden attractions include its setting on the leafy green banks of the Elbe River – one of the most tranquil and scenic anywhere.

 Historic Green Vault:

-The rooms in the original Historic Green Vault (downstairs in the palace) are museum-quality themselves.
+The nine rooms and one entrance chamber in the Historic Green Vault are museum-quality themselves.